 - Once your buttocks near the ground, stand back up

-And repeat.
 It’s a very simple yet highly effective quad separation exercise.
 You can also perform it without a sissy squat bench:

 - Place two dumbbells or a step of about 2 to 4 inches underneath the soles of your feet